jaber-jaber/obsidex/README.md

 If you want the Codex-enabled fork instead of upstream, use one of these:

-- **Via BRAT** — Add `https://github.com/jaber-jaber/obsidex` as the beta plugin repo.
-Once this fork is merged to `main`, BRAT can track it directly.
 - **Manual build** — Build locally, then copy the plugin artifacts into your vault:

 ```bash